-As another warm Alaska winter comes to an end, wildlife experts are making predictions for when and where — and how many — animal babies will show up around our towns and cities.
-Have you seen any, yet?
+As another Alaska winter comes to an end, wildlife experts are making predictions for when and where — and how many — animal babies will show up around our towns and cities.
 Bear mamas are beginning to come out of their dens with this year’s crop of cubs.
-Moose will be giving birth in our backyards within the next month, and I heard from my friends in Palmer that the first baby, a bouncing little female, arrived at the Williams Reindeer Farm April 2nd.
+Moose will be giving birth in our backyards within the next month or two, and I heard from my friends in Palmer that the annual “baby watch” pool is now in effect at the Williams Reindeer Farm.

 We all love babies, human or otherwise, because nothing is quite so cute as the little pug nose of a bear cub, or the gangly legs of a moose calf.
 Alaska kids know, of course, to stay far away from animal babies and their mothers, but the tug of adorableness is sometimes too much.